 Siem Reap is *the* place to go, to visit Angkor Wat.
 Top tip: If you do go for sunrise, check out a temple or two immediately afterwards, as most people piss off back to Siem Reap for brekky, so you'll have the place pretty much to yourself, which the best way to see it.

 I did the 'amazing' boat ride from Siem Reap to Battambang, and I wouldn't do it again.
 Nine hours on a hard seat on a noisy boat.
-It's kind of interesting, but nowhere near as great as it was cracked up to be, imho. about 8 years agoAnswered by richard maddock via Travellr.com
+It's kind of interesting, but nowhere near as great as it was cracked up to be, imho. over 8 years agoAnswered by richard maddock via Travellr.com

 Oh yeah, forgot to say, I personally thought Battambang and Phnom Penh were a bit average, and I wouldn't go back to either.
 I wasn't overly impressed by Cambodia - the people were amazing though.
 If (when!)
-I go back I do want to check out Koh Konh island though, apparently it's meant to be quite good . . . about 8 years agoAnswered by richard maddock via Travellr.com
+I go back I do want to check out Koh Konh island though, apparently it's meant to be quite good . . . over 8 years agoAnswered by richard maddock via Travellr.com

 I was in Cambodia in March 2009 and after Thailand and Laos a little bit disappointed.
 Angkor Wat IS amazing and a must do, as well as seeing the Mekong (we went up to Kratie), but the country for me is at the moment (of course due to the sad history) overcompensating tourism as a new income factor.
-It is f*** expensive in relation to the richer neighbour Thailand and due to the unsecure area (mines) not recomendable to travel off the roads, meaning you are somehow bound to the touristic areas and roads :( and Siem Reap is full of rich, western tourists who just come to see the world cultural heritage and sad enough somehow shape the view of the tourists... a little bit off the track you can experience amazingly friendly people who really are interested in communication and not only dollars... about 8 years ago
+It is f*** expensive in relation to the richer neighbour Thailand and due to the unsecure area (mines) not recomendable to travel off the roads, meaning you are somehow bound to the touristic areas and roads :( and Siem Reap is full of rich, western tourists who just come to see the world cultural heritage and sad enough somehow shape the view of the tourists... a little bit off the track you can experience amazingly friendly people who really are interested in communication and not only dollars... over 8 years ago

 For starters, plan to spend at least 3 full days in Siem Reap to see the temples (more if you want to do a Tonle Sap river cruise, see outlying temples, hang out in the town, etc).
 Phnom Penh is a charming little city and worth at least 2 days.
 The museum, Places, Wat Ohnom, Tuol Sleng (genocide museum) and some of the markets are very worth seeing.
 I have been to Cambodia 4 times and sponsor some kids at an orphange just outside of Phnom Penh, so I have been visiting once a year. about 8 years ago